andrew-codechimp/HA-Battery-Notes/docs/library.md

     "model_id": "9290012607", < Optional, only add it if your device shows it.
     "hw_version": "Some specific hardware detail", < Optional, only use if two devices have the same model and the hw_version are different.
     "battery_type": "AAA",
-    "battery_quantity": 2  < Only use if more than 1 battery
+    "battery_quantity": 2,  < Only use if more than 1 battery
+    "model_match_method": "startswith|endswith|contains" < Only use if you are creating a model with unique identifier (ex. trailing serial numbers)

 },
 ```